 We understand you want to keep using a plugin if you like it.
 But we feel you only have three options here:

-- contact that plugin developer and ask him to fix it;
+- contact that plugin developer and ask them to fix it;

-- contact another developer and pay him to fix it;
+- contact another developer and pay them to fix it;

 - drop the plugin and search for an alternative.